Attractions

 Catch a whiff of jasmine & other fragrant plants

-Next up, Scented Sphere, which focuses on your olfactory senses.
+Scented Sphere is a delight for your olfactory senses.
 This zone is filled with fragrant plants and gentle spritzes of floral perfumes.

-We found that the floral scent only lingered on for a few short minutes.
-But you can still make the most of the zone with its ImagiNite experience, by living out your dream of being a fairy with projections of butterflies and other garden insects, carouselling around the bushes.
+Be sure to make the most out of the zone through the ImagiNite experience.
+You’ll be living out your dream of being a fairy with projections of butterflies and other garden insects, carousing around the bushes.

 This zone also has the ImagiNite AR feature where you can add in more projections that interact with you, and move them around with your fingers.